lgreydev/WeatherSwiftUI/README.md

 # Weather  SwiftUI
 An application for iOS that shows the weather, supports geolocation, there is a choice of cities.
 Asynchronous display of data on one screen.
-Application uses interactive Lottie animations.
+Application uses interactive Lottie Animations [lottiefiles.com](https://lottiefiles.com).
 Application uses API Open Weather [openweathermap.org](https://openweathermap.org/api/one-call-api)

 **Application provides the following weather data for any geographical coordinates:**
 - Current weather